Roger Bannister: 1952 Olympics

 Bannister avoided racing after the 1951 season until late in the spring of 1952, saving his energy for Helsinki and the Olympics.
 He ran an 880 yd run on 28 May 1952 in 1:53.00, followed by a 4:10.6-mile time-trial on 7 June, proclaiming himself satisfied with the results.
 At the AAA championships, he skipped the mile and won the 880 in 1:51.5.
 Then, 10 days before the Olympic final, he ran a 3/4 mile time trial in 2:52.9, which gave him confidence that he was ready for the Olympics as he considered the time to be the equivalent of a four-minute mile.

-His confidence soon dissipated, however, as it was announced there would be semi-finals for the 1500 m (equal to 0.932 miles) at the Olympics, which he felt favoured runners who had much deeper training regimens than he did.
+His confidence soon dissipated, however, as it was announced there would be semi-finals for the 1500 m at the Olympics, which he felt favoured runners who had much deeper training regimens than he did.
 When he ran his semi-final, Bannister finished fifth and thereby qualified for the final, but he felt "blown and unhappy".

 The 1500 m final on 26 July 1952 would prove to be one of the more dramatic in Olympic history.
 The race was not decided until the final metres, Josy Barthel of Luxembourg prevailing in an Olympic-record 3:45.28 (3:45.1 by official hand-timing) with the next seven runners all under the old record.
 Bannister finished fourth, out of the medals, but set a British record of 3:46.30 (3:46.0) in the process.